 What do you do?
 How do you overcome this?

-Here are the things I thought, and did, which helped me overcome my fear of flying for the first time, and will help you do the same.
+Here are the things I thought, and did, which helped me overcome my fear of flight, and will help you do the same.

 Take Care of the Essentials